mougithub/Quantitative_Projects/README.md

 # Quantitative-Research-JP-Morgan-Job-Simulation-Virtual-internship
 I recently completed the JPMC Quantitative Research job simulation in Forage.
 Here is what I learned in details and in simple terms.
-There were 4 main tasks in total:
+There were 4 main tasks in total, detailed promts are in each task folder.

-Task 1 - Take historic existing price data (monthly snapshot) and extarpolate for next year price estimation.
-Visualize and find patterns for the factors that caused the variation.
+#Task 1 - Take historic existing price data (monthly snapshot) and extarpolate for next year price estimation.
+Visualize and find patterns or seasonal trends for the factors that caused the variation.

-#What I did:
+#What I did: I can do np.polyfit (NumPy) or sklearn () or LSTM, For these datasets, i did the sklearn.
+I found that there appears to be a seasonal pattern, with higher prices occurring in the winter months (e.g., January, February, December) and lower prices in the summer months (e.g., June, July).
+This is likely due to increased demand for heating in the winter.

+However, in their sample answer,they did linear plus a seasinal trend which was amazing.
+Learned something new!
+I showing here what I did and what I submitted.
+Cannot provide the sample answer for obvious reason.

-Task 2 - price a commodity storage contract used VSCode and "Nat_Gas.xlsx"
+#Task 2 - price a commodity storage contract used VSCode and "Nat_Gas.xlsx"

-Task 3 - credit risk analysis used Jupyter Notebook (much easier) and "task 3 and task 4_Loan_Data.csv"
+#Task 3 - credit risk analysis used Jupyter Notebook (much easier) and "task 3 and task 4_Loan_Data.csv"

-Task 4 - bucket fico scores used Jupyter Notebook and "task 3 and task 4_Loan_Data.csv" somewhat confused on this task, however, tried to finish
+#Task 4 - bucket fico scores used Jupyter Notebook and "task 3 and task 4_Loan_Data.csv" somewhat confused on this task, however, tried to finish